 Best season to visit Nako

-Pre and post monsoon seasons are the easiest.
-Winters have their own charm but it is near impossible to reach the place with snow all around.
-Monsoon should be fine too as it does not rain much here.
-But the route leading to this region will be feeling under heavy showers.
+Summer and post-monsoon seasons are the easiest.
+Winters have their own charm but it is very hard to reach the place with snow all around teh road and public transport may get closed down too at times.
+Monsoon should be fine too as it does not rain much in the cold desert.
+But the routes in lower Kinnaur leading to this region may be reeling under heavy showers.

 Phone and data networks of all major providers work well only till Spello.
 After that it suddenly stops and remains so in the rest of the Valley.
-Apparently BSNL connections work here but I did not have it to taste.
+Only BSNL connections works if you want to make calls, but don’t expect data connectivity.